YehiaMetwally95/AutomationExerciseWithSelenium4/README.md

 ```bash
 docker run --name dockerDB -p 3306:3306 -e MYSQL_ROOT_PASSWORD=yehia -d mysql; Start-Sleep -Seconds 20; docker cp src/test/resources/DBFiles/ProductsAndUsers.sql dockerDB:/ProductsAndUsers.sql; docker exec -i dockerDB mysql -u root -p'yehia' -e "SOURCE /ProductsAndUsers.sql;"
 ```
-- The .sql File is located in resources Directory, You can edit it using any IDE as MySQL Workbench
+- The .sql file is located in resources Directory, You can edit it using any IDE as MySQL Workbench
 - To Sync The Tests With MySQL Database to get the Updated Products and Users Data, The flag "syncWithDB" in Configuration.properties shall be set with "true", otherwise, it can be set with "false"
 #### 2- To Setup Selenium Grid with Docker Container in order to Run Tests Remotely, Just run the following command in Intellij Terminal
 ```bash